clamsproject/mmif/specifications/index.md

 ## 3. MIFF Examples

-To finish off this document we provide some full examples of MMIF documents.
+To finish off this document we provide some examples of complete MMIF documents.
 We have the following examples:

 | example                                                   | description                                                  |